SR-Chowdhury/Upload-a-Project-to-Github/README.md

 * Then `git remote add origin https://github.com/SR-Chowdhury/******.git` N.B.
 The remote link that you will find in the front page of that repository
 * Finally `git push -u origin main`
 ### Done.

+N.B.
+If you face problem: the remote origin cannot found or exit... then type `git remote rm origin`